Charles Renouvier: Philosophy

 Renouvier was the first French philosopher after Nicolas Malebranche to formulate a complete idealistic system, and had a vast influence on the development of French thought.
-His system is based on Immanuel Kant's, as his chosen term "néo-criticisme" indicates; but it is a transformation rather than a continuation of Kantianism.
+His system is based on Immanuel Kant's, as his chosen term neocriticism (néo-criticisme) indicates; but it is a transformation rather than a continuation of Kantianism.

 The two leading ideas are the dislike of the "unknowable" in all its forms, and a reliance on the validity of personal experience.
 The former accounts for Renouvier's acceptance of Kant's phenomenalism, combined with rejection of the thing-in-itself.
 It accounts, too, for his polemic on the one hand against a Substantial Soul, a Buddhistic Absolute, an Infinite Spiritual Substance; on the other hand against the no less mysterious material or dynamic substratum by which naturalistic Monism explains the world.
 He maintains that nothing exists except presentations, which are not merely sensational, and have an objective aspect no less than a subjective.
 To explain the formal organization of our experience, Renouvier adopts a modified version of the Kantian categories.

 The insistence on the validity of personal experience leads Renouvier to a yet more important divergence from Kant in his treatment of volition.
 Liberty, he says, in a much wider sense than Kant, is man's fundamental characteristic.
 Human freedom acts in the phenomenal, not in an imaginary noumenal sphere.
 Belief is not merely intellectual, but is determined by an act of will affirming what we hold to be morally good.

 Renouvier's dislike of the unknowable also led him to take up arms against the notion of an actual infinite.
 He believed that an infinite sum must be a name for something incomplete.
 If one begins to count, "one, two, three ..." there never comes a time when one is entitled to shout "infinity"!
 Infinity is a project, never a fact, in the neocritical view.

 Renouvier became an important influence upon the thought of American psychologist and philosopher William James.
 James wrote that "but for the decisive impression made on me in the 1870s by his masterly advocacy of pluralism, I might never have got free from the monistic superstition under which I had grown up."